 Diagnosis and Management of the Cervical Spine

-This online course is the perfect complement to the Differential Diagnosis and Musculoskeletal Management of Cervical Spine and the Musculoskeletal Manual Techniques hands-on, lab-based portion.
+Youcan start and stop your viewing time as needed.
+It is segmented into lecture modules plus a final quiz to gauge your understanding.
+The study guide is provided to help focus your learning experience and prepare you to apply this knowledge into your daily clinical practice.
+This online course is perfect complement to the Differential Diagnosis and Musculoskeletal Management of Cervical Spine and the Musculoskeletal Manual Techniques hands-on, lab-based portion.

 By the end of the course the participant will be able to: